 Ghulam – On The Waterfront

-Marlon Brando is known for his unforgettable performance as Terry Malloy in 1954 classic ‘On the Waterfront’.
+Marlon Brando is known for his unforgettable performance as Terry Malloy in the 1954 classic ‘On the Waterfront’.
 Taking inspiration from Terry Malloy’s character Aamir Khan wrote the character of Siddharth Marathe in Ghulam.
 Directed by Vikram Bhatt, Ghulam was a good story of how the underdog takes on the bad guy.
 With some catchy music, the movie was able to catch the attention of the audience.

 Sholay – The Magnificent Seven